codenswan/12-MySQL-Employee-Tracker/README.md

 + mysql2": 2.1.0

 ## Usage:
-The entry point for the application is through the command
+The entry point for the application is through the command:

 ```
 npm start